basecamp/handbook/benefits-and-perks.md

 Every three years, employees are eligible to take a one-month-long paid sabbatical.
 Just give a heads-up preferably three months in advance, so we can coordinate the work-load accordingly.

-## Parental Leave
+## Family Leave

-When you welcome a new child (birthed, adopted, or fostered), Basecamp encourages you to take up to 16 weeks leave for primary caregivers and up to 6 weeks leave as secondary caregiver at 100% paid salary.
-You may also choose to take an additional 8 weeks leave unpaid.
+If you are the primary caregiver of a new child, you can take up to 16 weeks leave at 100% paid salary.
+If you are the secondary caregiver of a new child, you can take up to 6 weeks leave at 100% paid salary.
+You may also choose to take an additional 8 weeks leave unpaid as the primary or secondary caregiver.
+This time is meant for bonding with the new child and should commence from the date of birth or placement.

-If you're an [eligible secondary caregiver](https://www.nysenate.gov/legislation/laws/WKC/201) in the state of New York, you may be able to take up to 10 weeks leave.
+Some states require us to provide additional benefits.

 ## Retirement Plan